 Equally, it is the duty of every employee to take all reasonable steps to care for the Health and Safety of themselves and their fellow workers and any other person who may be on the Company’s premises for any purpose whatsoever.
 Where Health and Safety regulations are imposed by the Company and/or by Law, it is the duty of all employees to comply with such regulations and report any risk or breach of regulations to the Manager of the Department.
-Protective Shoes, Clothing and Equipment are made available to staff where there is risk to their personal Health and Safety.
-Whilst the Company cannot enforce the use of these items, the Company recommend their use at all times.
-Employees choosing to ignore this recommendation may be subject to disciplinary action.
+Suitable and sufficient PPE is supplied.
+Supplied PPE must be used at all times.
+Failure to use supplied PPE may result in disciplinary action.

 A Safety Director and a Safety Management representative will be appointed by the Company.
 The Safety Director will be responsible to the Board of Directors for the effective and efficient organisation and maintenance of Health and Safety within the Company.